Ruchii151/AI-Generated-Portfolio-Website-from-Resume/README.md

-# AI-Generated-Portfolio-Website-from-Resume
-This project turns any PDF/DOCX resume into a fully generated portfolio website with HTML, CSS, and JavaScript, viewable inside Streamlit and downloadable as a ZIP.

 # AI‑Generated Portfolio Website from Resume

 This project automatically converts a resume into a multi‑section personal portfolio website using LLMs and Streamlit.
 The app parses the uploaded resume, generates a structured website specification, and then produces production‑ready HTML, CSS, and JavaScript code that can be previewed and downloaded as a ZIP.